 How Can You Recover Compensation for Your Burn Injuries?

-For example, if your burn injury was caused by defective wiring in your apartment building, you will need to prove that your landlord or property management company acted negligently in failing to fix the wiring at issue.
+For example, if you suffered a burn injury because of defective wiring in your apartment building, you will need to prove that your landlord or property management company acted negligently in failing to fix the wiring at issue.
 Or, if your burn resulted from a trucking accident caused by a negligent truck driver, you will need to prove that the driver should be held liable for your injuries.

 Negotiating with insurance companies — who have significant resources on their side — can be daunting and difficult, especially if you are trying to go it alone.
 A knowledgeable and experienced personal injury lawyer can be the key to making sure you have the legal advice and representation you need to negotiate with the insurance companies toward a favorable resolution—and, if necessary, to put together a strong case in court.

-There are various types of damages that you may be able to establish in your burn injury case.
-For example, you may have various types of medical expenses, such as doctors' and specialists’ visits, hospital stays, prescription medications, and nursing or aftercare.
+Your personal injury attorneys will work to establish various types of damages in your burn injury case.
+For example, you may have various medical expenses, such as medical bills from doctor and specialist visits, hospital stays, prescription medications, and nursing or aftercare.
 You may also have lost income if you are unable to work.
-Moreover, you may have experienced several types of general damages, including pain and suffering, emotional distress and mental anguish, the inability to engage in activities you used to enjoy, and a general decline in your quality of life.

 Why Should You Trust The Francis Firm with Your Fort Worth Burn Injury Claim?